kingfink/2do-tools/README.md

 ## TODOs

 - [ ] Add the ability to add a new task (through the email relay to keep things read only)
+- [ ] Surface whether tasks are recurring and on what schedule
 - [ ] Add tests for timestamp sentinel handling, tag parsing, SQL filter construction, schema validation, and backup promotion.